 Possession of Kratom

 “Mitragynine” or “7-Hydroxymitragynine” is commonly known as Kratom.
-According to the DEA, Kratom is derived from a tropical tree native to Southeast Asia.

 To consume Kratom, the leaves of the tree are crushed and then smoked, brewed with tea, or placed into gel capsules.
 In recent years, the DEA has noticed a significant increase in the abuse of Kratom in the United States.

 The DEA has found that the substance is “abused by oral ingestion in the form of a tablet, capsule, or extract.
 Kratom leaves may also be dried or powdered and ingested as a tea, or the [K]ratom leaf may be chewed.”
 Id.

 Scientists have found that Kratom has opioid components but is more complex than a traditional opioid.
 Similar to the way antidepressants work, some of the alkaloids in Kratom can act through the serotonin and norepinephrine systems.
 In the United States, Kratom is sometimes marketed as a dietary supplement, although there is not enough data to tie it to a medical claim.

 The effects of ingesting Kratom usually begin within 10 minutes and can last up to 90 minutes.
 A larger dose of 10 to 25 grams of dried leaves can have a sedative effect that can last for up to three (3) hours.
 Law enforcement officers receive training that suggests the impairing effects of Kratom can last for up to 6 hours, although little scientific evidence backs up that claim.

 If you were charged with a crime related to the possession of kratom, then contact an experienced drug crime defense attorney at Sammis Law Firm.
 During the free consultation, we can help you understand the charges pending against you, the potential punishments, and the best defenses to fight the charges.